drewwatson99/unlisted/README.md

 ```

 Visit it like any website.
 Nothing to install, no account.
 Despite being hosted,
-your details never reach the server — GitHub is only serving static files, the
+your details never reach the server.
+GitHub is only serving static files, the
 same way it would serve an image.
 Everything you type stays in your browser.

 *To enable this on your own fork: Settings → Pages → Build from branch → `main`,